In this blog post, we’ll demonstrate how to leverage market research to create a retail pricing strategy that works for your business.

 What is retail pricing?

 Retailers often employ different strategies when setting prices for different products.
-These can include markups, markdowns, low prices, high prices, discount pricing, charm pricing, and more.
+These can include markups, markdowns, low prices, high prices, discount pricing, charm pricing, and so on.
 Some businesses will even set different prices for similar products to encourage customers to purchase a variety of items for varying needs, based on perceived value (i.e. more high-end bath soap vs. basic kitchen soap).
 Other retailers might use algorithms or competitor pricing data to help make decisions about setting prices.
-Regardless of their process, retailers need to understand how best to set prices in order to achieve their desired objectives and remain profitable in their category for the success of their business.

 Back to Table of Contents